mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 Interestingly, if 9 or more characters must be matched, then the nonce alone is not large enough for the average number of attempts that must be made.
-Matching 9 characters will require on average 34,359,738,368 double-hash attempts, however the nonce field is only 4 bytes long and so has a maximum value of 4,294,967,295.
+Matching 9 characters will require on average 34,359,738,368 double-hash attempts; however, the nonce field is only 4 bytes long and so has a maximum value of 4,294,967,295.
 What is a miner to do if it reaches 4,294,967,295 attempts and a solution has still not been found?
 One option is to increment the timestamp field in the